 Why was Neil invited to this party?
 I didn’t remember him having spoken about his former neighbor before, and so I asked him how well he’d known her.
 He lives in an apartment building with no on-site superintendent or caretaker.
 One day he encountered a woman wandering the halls because she’d mislaid her keys and couldn’t get into her apartment.
 This was his former neighbor, a woman he hadn’t spoken to before.
 Neil invited her into his apartment so she could call a relative who had a copy of her key, and then offered to make tea.
 He entertained her for the hour it took for the relative to arrive.
 After that, they only ever greeted each other in the hall.

 Clearly, there was more than obligation behind her invitation to the party.
 At a minimum, it was gratitude.
 Perhaps it was a sign she would have liked to think of Neil as a friend and thought the party might help it come about.
 If so, Neil may have missed the chance for a new friendship through his self-deprecating early exit.
-While the relationship of helper and helped can reduce a disabled person in other people’s minds, it can also lead to the perception of a nondisabled person giving help as merely nice.
+The relationship of helper and helped can lead to the disabled person perceiving the person giving help as merely nice.

-Neil’s unexceptional story gave me an objective insight into the quandaries faced by disabled people in mainstream society and the nondisabled people who welcome them into their lives.
-I say “objective” because I have often been in Neil’s situation and felt something similar.
-Then I think of the people who came up and spoke to me at parties over the years.
-Naturally, I remember most clearly and fondly the ones who not only extended themselves, but kept in touch and became friends.
+I recount Neil’s unexceptional story because it gave me an insight into the quandaries faced by disabled people in mainstream society and by the nondisabled people who welcome them into their lives. they are hardly insurmountable.
+I think of the people who came up and spoke to me at parties over the years.
+Some not only extended themselves, but kept in touch and became friends.